thundra-io/thundra-trace-chart/README.md

 `thundra-trace-chart` is a React component to render open-tracing compatible traces and spans in a similar way to popular tools like Jeager and Zipkin.
 This component is using the project [`zipkin-lens`](https://github.com/apache/incubator-zipkin/tree/master/zipkin-lens) in its roots.

+> This component is under development and may not be the best solution for a custom use case.
+So you may want to fork it, or we would be happy to accept your PR's.

 ## tl;dr

 * Install by executing `npm install --save thundra-trace-chart` or `yarn add thundra-trace-chart`.
 * Import by adding `import ThundraTraceChart from 'thundra-trace-chart'`.
 * Use by adding `<ThundraTraceChart {...someProps} />`.